Turbo (2013 film): Box office

 Turbo grossed $83 million in North America and $199.5 million in other countries for a worldwide total of $282.6 million.
 The film cost $127 million to produce and DreamWorks Animation spent over $150–175 million to market it.
 Although the film had one of the lowest grosses in the history of DreamWorks Animation, forcing the company to take a $13.5 million write-down, the Turbo franchise (which includes the Netflix television series Turbo Fast) is still expected to be profitable.

-In North America, on its opening day, the film earned $5.8 million in 3,552 theaters.
-The film went to number 3 in its first weekend with $21.3 million behind The Conjuring and Despicable Me 2, making this the third-lowest all-time opening for a DreamWorks Animation computer-animated film, or adjusted for inflation and 3D prices, the lowest ever for a DWA CG film.
-Turbo's domestic performance was a disappointment for DreamWorks Animation, which had expectation for their films to be "$150 million, $200 million grossing movies."
-Jeffrey Katzenberg, DreamWorks Animation's CEO, attributed less than expected gross to the bad release date, set in the middle of over-crowded summer marketplace, having an original film compete with five other animated films—by about 100% more than before.
+In North America, on its opening day, the film earned $5.8 million in 3,552 theatres.
+The film went to number 3 in its first weekend with $21.3 million behind Warner Bros.'
+The Conjuring and Universal's Despicable Me 2, making this the third-lowest all-time opening for a DreamWorks Animation computer-animated film, or adjusted for inflation and 3D prices, the lowest ever for a DWA CG film.
+Turbo's domestic performance was a disappointment for DreamWorks Animation, which expected their films to be "$150 million, $200 million-grossing movies."
+Jeffrey Katzenberg, DreamWorks Animation's CEO, attributed less than expected gross to the bad release date, set in the middle of an over-crowded summer marketplace, having an original film compete with five other animated films—by about 100% more than before.

 The film opened at number one in 32 territories.
 It became one of the top dozen animated films of all time in China, Korea, and Venezuela.

 On February 25, 2014, Jeffrey Katzenberg announced that the studio would have to take a $13.5 million write-down on the film, claiming that it "fell short of our expectations", particularly in key international markets.
 This marked the second film in two years that DreamWorks Animation has lost money on, after Rise of the Guardians.
 On October 29 it was revealed that DreamWorks had taken a further $2.1 million loss on the film, due to its poor performance in international markets.